 The deadline to register or opt out is 4pm on 20 December 2023 (AEDT).

 If you do nothing before the deadline, you will not be entitled to participate in any settlement that is agreed by the parties and approved by the Court, and your rights to bring a claim against TWE will be extinguished.
 We encourage you to register.

 It does not cost you anything to register and you will never be asked to pay any costs out of your own pocket.

 Maurice Blackburn and Slater & Gordon, on behalf of two plaintiffs (Steven Napier, and Brett Stallard as trustee for the Stallard Superannuation Fund), are jointly conducting a class action in the Supreme Court of Victoria against listed company Treasury Wine Estates Limited (Treasury; ASX:TWE) for engaging in misleading and deceptive conduct and breaching its continuous disclosure obligations in the period from 30 June 2018 to 28 January 2020.

 The class action centres on Treasury’s declining performance in its Americas wine business since at least mid 2018.
 It follows Treasury’s ASX announcement on 28 January 2020 in which Treasury downgraded its FY20 EBITS growth forecast from an anticipated rate of 15% to 20% to 5% to 10%.

-There was a significant market reaction to this announcement.
-Over the following two days, Treasury’s share price dropped by approximately 20% in total, with a drop of 25% on 29 January 2020 alone.
+There was a significant market reaction to this announcement, with Treasury’s share price dropping by 25% on 29 January 2020.

 The class action alleges that Treasury breached its market disclosure obligations and engaged in misleading or deceptive conduct.